ctrotignon/React-todo-list/README.md

 ## Todo list
 First project using react, the goal was to discovered the concept of components and the useState statement.

+## Implemented features

+List task
+Add task
+Check the task when it's done
+Change status of the task : completed/ not ccompleted Remove task

+## Future features

+Dark theme
+Possibility to store medias

+##

 ## Available Scripts

 In the project directory, you can run: